 A person living with multiple sclerosis (MS) may experience symptoms severe enough to qualify for disability benefits.
-There are different kinds of disability benefits a person can receive depending on their employment and health status.
+They can receive different kinds of disability benefits depending on their employment and health status.

 MS can cause several symptoms that range in severity.
-For some, living with MS will eventually make it difficult to continue to perform their job.
+For some people, living with MS will eventually make it difficult to continue to perform their job.
 If this occurs, they may apply for disability benefits.

-The following article covers information about short- and long-term disability benefits, SSDI, and what a person needs to know when applying for coverage.
+This article sets out information about short- and long-term disability benefits, SSDI, and what a person needs to know when applying for coverage.

-MS can cause a large range of symptoms from numbness and fatigue to paralysis and blindness.
+The condition can cause many symptoms, from numbness and fatigue to paralysis and blindness.
 How MS affects a person varies, which means some people living with MS may qualify for disability benefits while others may not.

 - privately purchased insurance